gravy-ai/gravy-docs/item_list.md

 The API then responds with item lists that are identical the Client's **Item List** data structure in order to reduce the complexity of an integration.

-As an example, if a Client's **Item List** structrue looks as follows:
+As an example, if a Client's **Item List** structure looks as follows:

     # Example item_list request
     {